 — display-power indication metadata gives the maximum potential display power saving of a video Segment for a specified number of quality levels.
 This metadata is computed without any constraint on the maximal backlight change between two successive frames and with no practical restriction on the minimum time interval between backlight updates.
 Therefore, using the semantics of 7.4, the metadata is produced with the assumptions that max_variation is mathematically infinite and that constant_backlight_voltage_time_interval is less than or equal to the interval between two successive frames.

 Syntax

 The decoder-power indication metadata is a pair of decoder operations reduction ratios.
-The syntax is described in Table 43: Table 43 Table 43 Table 43 Table 43 Table 43
+The syntax is described in Table 46 .